ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 ### Alternative Data Structures and Interfaces

 The above mentioned structure can also be implemented as an [apache arrow](https://arrow.apache.org/docs/js/index.html) table with columns and metadata.
+This may introduce an additional overhead that is not needed for the moment as the research towards database caching is still proceeding.

 Another option is to break each object property as a separate attribute for the wafer map component.
+This can also lead to increased complexity and confusion for the user which will need to pass several structured objects instead of a singular object.

 ### Alternative Rendering

 Alternatives to the described rendering are splitting the data and canvas and using multiple threads to enhance performance even more.
+This approach introduces the overhead of managing multiple canvases, splitting the dataset and handling any race conditions, which may not be needed if the single worker approach satisfies the performance requirements.

 ### Alternative Size Limitations

 In order to provide a smooth user experience, if the existing event interaction rendering is not sufficiently fast we would implement a more instantaneous response to zoom gestures using bitmap scaling of the canvas while the renderer is updating the final display.
+This approach will introduce the overhead of switching between the two canvas scaling strategies and may increase the load time for smaller datasets.

 Another alternative to remove the size limits is to create a point reduction algorithm which will create a reduced set of dies fit to the size limits creating an average, median or other approximation.
 This approach introduces additional complexity to the rendering and is a lossy compression algorithm, so it's implementation should be carefully considered.